-In the second quarter of 2022, the Company modified its real estate lease agreement executed on December 15, 2020 with MD Anderson, which reduced the Company's leased space for 18,111 square feet to 3,228 square feet.
+In April 2022, the Company modified its real estate lease agreement executed on December 15, 2020 with MD Anderson for office space in Houston, which reduced the Company's leased space from 18,111 square feet to 3,228 square feet.
 As a result, the associated lease liability and right-of-use asset were remeasured to \$0.4 million based on revised lease payments.
-A gain of \$0.1 million was recorded on the lease modification during the three months ended June 30, 2022.
+A gain of \$0.1 million was recorded on the lease modification during the nine months ended September 30, 2022.